 Think of allostatic load as the cumulative wear and tear we put on our bodies when we are exposed to repeated stress over and over again.
 Instead of stressors being acute, they become chronic.

-Our normal bodily responses that are designed to get us out of acutely stressful situations don’t get turned off as they should.
+The normal bodily responses that are designed to get us out of acutely stressful situations don’t get turned off as they should.
 Instead, these bodily responses are elicited too frequently, creating a big, hot, stressful mess.

 You’ve reached your allostatic load.